david-slimp/NodeTakeOver/README.md

 This will:
 1. Build the application
 2. Start a local server on port 8000
-3. Automatically open the game in your default browser
+3. Serve the built game from `dist/`

 If port 8000 is in use, the script will attempt to free it up.
 If that fails, you'll need to manually stop whatever is using port 8000.